terraform-az-modules/terraform-azurerm-acr/examples/basic/README.md

 # Azure Container Registry Module

-This example demonstrates how to use the `terraform-azure-acr` module to deploy an Azure Virtual Network.
+This example demonstrates how to use the `terraform-azure-acr` module to deploy an Azure Container Registry.

 ---